-The City of uMhlathuze Municipality has 34 Wards and the number of households increased from 86 609 in 2011 (population census) to 110 503 as per Community Survey 2016 hence it is also noted that there are wards included from the former Ntambanana Local Municipality post LGE 2016.
-Out of the total households, 77 028 households are serviced.
-Free basic service is also rendered to 33 563 low income (indigent) households.
-There are about 275 skips currently dedicated to rural communities.
-Service delivery is accessible to at least 69.71% when communal skips servicing rural communities and rural schools are considered.
+City of uMhlathuze Municipality has 34 Wards and the number of households increased from 86 609 in 2011 (population census) to 110 503 as per Community Survey 2016 hence it is also noted that there are other wards to be acquired from Ntambanana local municipality based on the new demarcation system.
+Out of the total households, 81106 households are serviced (2 046 additional households).
+Free basic service is also rendered to 37 641 low-income (indigent) households.
+There are more than 285 skips currently dedicated to rural communities.
+Service delivery is accessible to at least 73.36 % when communal skips servicing rural communities and rural schools are considered.